 Members: Eleanor Richards, Ruthie Smith, Roxy Wilding (Convenor)

 Curriculum Development and Teachers Appointment Group

 This group holds and develops the curriculum for the 4 year Clinical Training Course ensuring that it reflects the core values of the Bowlby Centre, working with teachers’ and students’ feedback in its ongoing development of the taught course curriculum.
 It is a sub-group of the Executive, and is responsible for the selection, appointment, development, support and review of teaching staff for the 4 year clinical training.

 Members: Tori Settle (Convenor), Jennifer Rodriguez, and Michaela Chamberlain

 This group is working to create a shift in awareness within The Bowlby Centre concerning learning disabilities and psychotherapy.
 The group’s work aims to influence the curriculum and the provision of psychotherapy to people with learning disabilities and their carers.
 The group is operating and developing short courses in this area.
 It plans to publish work on attachment and learning disabilities.

 Members: Emerald Davis (Convenor), Claire Harris, Mark Linington, Benjamin Marr, Eleanor Richards

 The Journal Group is responsible to the Executive for the production and promotion jointly with Karnacs of The Attachment Journal.

-Members: Kate White (Editor), Orit Badouk Epstein (Acting Associate Editor and Publicity), Emerald Davis (Politics), Yvonne Forward (Poetry Editor), Gulcan Sutton Purser (Book Reviews) (Global Forum – vacancy), (Managing Editor – vacancy).
+Members: Kate White (Editor), Orit Badouk Epstein (Associate Editor), Emerald Davis (Politics), Yvonne Forward (Poetry Editor), Gulcan Sutton Purser (Book Reviews), Kate Brown (Global Forum), (Managing Editor – vacancy).

 Contact: Kate White